 Recent drone hacks have instructed us something about how hackers may obtain control of drones.
 By spoofing fake GPS coordinates, they could crash or re-direct a drone.
 However, to accomplish this, hackers need to establish some relationships with the drone.

 That can be best shown by Samy Kamkar, who made a drone that he calls SkyJack to control and hack different drones.
-The drone attempts outside and intercepts your wireless link to the drone and replaces it with its very own.
+The drone attempts outside and intercepts your wireless link to the drones and replaces it with its very own.

 The perfect method to prevent this, beyond waiting for greater drones, would be to track the positioning of your and change your flight paths.
 Consistent paths might be utilized to find out where your drone will be and make it an easy goal.
 Maintaining your drone view will even inform you if something is going wrong.